Tosykie/SQS_Fe-Ni_Alloys_OER/README.md

 # Supporting Information: Input and output files in DFT calculations

-This repo stores some of the input and output files used in `mcsqs` and VASP calculations of oxygen reduction reaction (OER) for the manuscript (ID: smll.202203340).
+This repo stores some of the input and output files used in `mcsqs` and VASP calculations of oxygen reduction reaction (OER) for the (paper)[DOI:10.1002/smll.202203340].

 Codes used,